Steps To Mastering A Song

 The Purpose Of Mastering

-The goal is to create the highest quality final production master for your music.
+The goal is to create the highest quality production master for your music.
 A good master presents your music in the best possible light.
-It should also translate well to the widest possible range of playback media.
+It should also translate well to the widest range of playback media.

 Every mix has it’s own unique properties and thus finding the optimal EQ, imaging, and dynamics is not a matter of applying blanket rules to everything.
 Instead it’s about finding the unique qualities of the audio and working to optimise everything around them.